 (5) Pour the mixture into the tins and bake for 20 minutes before turning down the temperature to 150C and baking for a further 15-20 minutes, or until a skewer comes out clean.

 (6) Make a few holes over the surface with a skewer and pour over the drizzle mixture.
-Leave the cakes to cool in their tins and wrap in greaseproof for at least 24 hours before cutting or icing: this allows the flavours to develop.
+Leave the cakes to cool in their tins and ideally wrap in greaseproof for at least 24 hours before cutting or icing: this allows the flavours to develop.

 For the lime and rum French buttercream:

 (8) Slowly pour the syrup over the egg yolk, using an electric whisk and whisking for a couple of minutes.
 Add the lime juice and rum, if using, and keep whisking for a few minutes until you get a light and thick mixture.
 Leave to cool and add the butter, a little at a time, whisking well until all the butter has been incorporated.
-Whisk in the lime juice and the rum, a little at a time.
 Taste, and add extra lime or rum according to preferences.
-NB: if you add the lime and rum gradually, the buttercream should not curdle.
-If, however, the buttercream does curdle, simply beat in about 50g melted (and cooled!) white chocolate and it will stabilise beautifully.

 (9) Spread the buttercream over the cake generously (or pipe) and scatter over stem ginger and the lime zest.